pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <b>EmbeddedFiles</b> name tree, and as an entry in the <b>AF</b> array in the document catalog.
 The file specification dictionary for the encrypted
 payload shall include the <b>AFRelationship</b> key with a value of <i>EncryptedPayload</i>, and shall include an encrypted payload dictionary
 (see "Table 28 — Entries in an encrypted payload dictionary") with details of the cryptographic filter needed to decrypt the encrypted payload.
-<del onMouseEnter="mouseEnter(this)" data-issue="529">For a PDF file that is an unencrypted wrapper for an encrypted payload document, the <b>EmbeddedFiles</b> name tree shall contain exactly one entry, for the encrypted payload document.</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="529" data-iso="approved">For a PDF file that is an unencrypted wrapper for an encrypted payload document, the <b>EmbeddedFiles</b> name tree shall contain exactly one entry, for the encrypted payload document.</del>
 </p>

 <p>...</p>